 As it champions the authentic teachings of the Christian faith, Truth Matters points to doctrine, liturgy, and tradition as a way to discover not just the truth about God, but to find God himself.

-Andrew K. Petiprin is a priest of the Episcopal Diocese of Tennessee.
+Andrew Petiprin is a former Episcopal priest.
 He was a Marshall Scholar at Magdalen College, Oxford, and also holds degrees from the University of Pittsburgh and Yale University.
-Andrew is author of Truth Matters: Knowing God and Yourself, and is a regular contributor to the Living Church magazine and other publications.
+Andrew is author of Truth Matters: Knowing God and Yourself, and has been a to the Living Church magazine and other publications.
 He lives in Nashville, Tennessee, with his wife, Amber, and their two children.

 "In Truth Matters, Andrew Petiprin has woven an extraordinarily rich tapestry of hope, ideally suited for our perplexing times.
 Abounding in vibrant intellect and grounded in deep conviction, the book expertly weaves together the Creeds, the stories of the Israelites and the early church, and reflections from history and literature.
 An excellent and wide-ranging introduction to the beating heart of the faith."